-PRSA Employee Communications Section and theEMPLOYEEapp Survey finds most communications tools are not effectively utilized
+PRSA Employee Communications Section and theEMPLOYEEapp Survey finds most internal communications tools are not effectively utilized

-The 2016 Digital Workplace Communications Survey, conducted by the PRSA Employee Communications Section and APPrise Mobile, creators of theEMPLOYEEapp, set out to learn what technology solutions are being used by employers to communicate and engage with their employees as well as which are the most effective.
+The 2016 Digital Workplace Communications Survey, conducted by the PRSA Employee Communications Section and APPrise Mobile, creators of theEMPLOYEEapp, set out to learn what technology solutions are being used by employers for internal communication and employee engagement.

-Jeff Corbin, CEO and Founder of APPrise Mobile said, “As the workplace evolves and Millennials continue to comprise the vast majority of the workforce, the importance of communicating and engaging with employees has never been more important.
+Jeff Corbin, CEO and Founder of APPrise Mobile said, “As the workplace evolves and Millennials continue to comprise the vast majority of the workforce, the importance of employee communications has never been more important.
 There is definitely a shift taking place from ‘old school’ and legacy communications solutions like email and corporate intranets to newer, more mobile friendly tools.”

 He continued, “Notwithstanding 21st Century technologies now available that allow us as communicators to be more efficient in our work, email and intranets are not going away anytime soon – nor should they.
-As our survey with the PRSA Employee Communications Section found, one size does not necessarily fit all and depending on a particular use case or situation, different solutions should be considered as they may prove more effective in distributing content and information to the important employee audience.”
+As our survey with the PRSA Employee Communications Section found, one size does not necessarily fit all and depending on a particular use case or situation, different solutions should be considered as they may prove more effective for internal communications.”

 The Public Relations Society of America (PRSA) Employee Communications Section and APPrise Mobile surveyed more than 250 people in internal, corporate or other communications functions from January to March of 2016.
 The sizes of the companies ranged widely from under 100 to more than 10,000 employees.